trbehera/docs/docs/iot-platform-sdk/running-the-demo.md

 -   http\_proxy\_port: 900

-If no proxy needs to be specified, leave the fields blank.
+If no proxy needs to be specified, do not add these properties to your _JAVA_OPTIONS.

-These properties are present in the following script files:

-`<sdo-iot-platform-sdk-root>/demo/ops/config/run-ops`

-`<sdo-iot-platform-sdk-root>/demo/ocs/config/run-ocs`

-`<sdo-iot-platform-sdk-root>/demo/to0scheduler/config/run-to0scheduler`

 ### Configuring Logs